Jachin

 1. The Feast of Passover.
 2. The Feast of Unleavened Bread.
 3. The Feast of First Fruits.
 4. The Feast of the Harvest.
 5. The Feast of Trumpets.
 6. The Day of Atonement.
 7. The Feast of Tabernacles.

 The 12 Disciples Of Jesus, Matthew 10:2-4.
-11 of Jesus disciples were Jews and 1 Gentile.

 1. Simon called Peter.
 2. Andrew the brother of Peter.
 3. James the son of Zebedee.
 4. John the son of Zebedee.
 5. Philip.
 6. Bartholomew.
 7. Thomas.
 8. Matthew the tax collector.
 9. James son of Alphaeus.
 10. Thaddaeus.
 11. Simon the Canaanite.
 12. Judas Iscariot, the one who betrayed Jesus.